mem48/geocompr/main.md

 ## Vector data

-Vector data are based on points that are located on a cartesian (or geographic) coordinate system.
+Vector data are based on points that located in on a cartesian (or geographic) coordinate system.
+Each point point in vector data is typically represented by 2 numbers representing distance from the
+$origin$
+along the
+$x$
+(horizontal) and
+$y$
-Each point in vector data is typically described by two numbers representing distance from the $origin$ along the $x$ (horizontal) and $y$ (vertical) axis in Euclidean space.^[In 3 dimensional coordinate systems three numbers are needed for each of the three axes, $x$, $y$ and $z$.]
+(vertical) axis in Euclidean space.^[
+In 3 dimensional coordinate systems 3 numbers are needed for each of the 3 axes, $x$, $y$ and $z$.
+]
-In mathematical notation these points are typically represented as numbers separated by commas and enclosed by a pair of brackets:
+In mathematical notation these points are typically represented as numbers separated by commas and enclosed by a pair of enclosing brackets:
-$(1, 3)$ for example, represents a point located one unit to the right and three units above the origin.
+$(1, 3)$ for example, represents a point located 1 unit to the right and 3 units above the origin.
 There is clear link between these vector points and the `vector` class in R.
 The following line of code, for example, creates a 2 dimensional vector: